dstroppa/amazon-polly-metahumans/README.md

-### 3. Compile the Polly C++ SDK
+### 3. Compile the Polly and Lex C++ SDK

 > 🛑 This next step requires cmake and git.
 If you don't already have cmake installed, you can [download it here](https://cmake.org/download/).
 After you download cmake, launch cmake and click 'Tools' -> 'How To Install For Command Line Use' and follow one of the instructions.
 E.g. for Mac - One may add CMake to the PATH: PATH="/Applications/CMake.app/Contents/bin":"$PATH"

-This project makes use of the C++ Polly API – a part of the AWS SDK for C++ – to communicate with the Polly service.
+This project makes use of the C++ Polly API and Lex API – a part of the AWS SDK for C++ – to communicate with the respective service.
 We've provided scripts to automatically download and compile the appropriate binaries for you.
 Run one of the following scripts:

 **Windows:** [Source/AmazonPollyMetaHuman/ThirdParty/AwsSdk/BuildAwsSdkWin64.bat](Source/AmazonPollyMetaHuman/ThirdParty/AwsSdk/BuildAwsSdkWin64.bat)